bigbizze/pinescript-docs/final_combined_manual.md

 New argument for `time` and `time_close` functions was added:

 *   `timezone` - timezone of the session argument, can only be used when a session is specified.
-Can be written out in GMT notation (e.g. "GMT-5") or as an [IANA time zone database name](https://
+Can be written out in GMT notation (e.g. "GMT-5") or as an ` overload

----

-# Migration guides

-- To Pine Script ™ version 5
-    - Introduction
-    - v4 to v5 converter
-    - Renamed functions and variables
-    - Renamed function parameters
-    - Removed an `rsi()` overload
     - Reserved keywords
     - Removed `iff()` and `offset()`
     - Split of `input()` into several functions